saturn77/monitorX/README.md

 # monitorX
-An example of using Nios to monitor to FPGA operations in VHDL.
+An example of using Nios to monitor FPGA operations in VHDL.

 ## Background